doo/scanbot-barcode-scanner-sdk-example-react-native/latest/README.md

 Setup Environment, Provisioning and Signing settings:

-- Starting from React Native version 0.69 [suggested approach](https://reactnative.dev/docs/environment-setup#optional-configuring-your-environment) is to configure the Xcode environment using the `.xcode.env`.
-The `.xcode.env` file contains environment variable to export the path to the `node` executable in the `NODE_BINARY` variable.
+- Starting from React Native version 0.69, the [suggested approach](https://reactnative.dev/docs/environment-setup#optional-configuring-your-environment) is to configure the Xcode environment using the `.xcode.env` file.
+The `.xcode.env` file contains an environment variable to export the path to the `node` executable in the `NODE_BINARY` variable.
 Please make sure that you've set the path correctly.
 You can also set the path from the terminal:

 ```bash
 cd ios